Is your kid begging for a scooter?

 - Promotes respect for themselves and others.

-Gross motor skills are those that use the entire body to perform a task, for example activities like walking, running, and jumping.
-Along with that, these skills are also needed for everyday activities like getting dressed and climbing into the car (source).
+Gross motor skills use the entire body to perform a task, for example, activities like walking, running, and jumping.
+These skills are also needed for everyday activities like getting dressed and climbing into the car (3).

 Scooters are good gross motor toys because they require your eyes, hands, and feet to work together to get you from one point to another.